kadykov/typstCV/memory-bank/activeContext.md

 17. **Solution Implemented (CI - Docker Tests):**
     *   Modified `tests/docker.bats` to read the image tag from an environment variable (`DOCKER_IMAGE_TAG`), defaulting to `typst-cv:latest` if unset.
     *   Modified `.github/workflows/ci.yml` to pass the correct tag (`${{ env.IMAGE_TAG_TESTING }}`) to the `bats` command via the `DOCKER_IMAGE_TAG` environment variable.
+18. **New Problem (CI - Example Build):** The "Build Example PDFs for Release Artifacts" step failed with `Error: Only one input file allowed.`
+19. **Root Cause (CI - Example Build):** The `docker run` commands in the CI workflow incorrectly included `build.sh` as part of the command being passed to the container.
+Since the container has `ENTRYPOINT ["build.sh"]`, the script name was passed as the first argument to the entrypoint script itself, leading to the argument parsing error.
+20. **Solution Implemented (CI - Example Build):**
+    *   Modified `.github/workflows/ci.yml` to remove the redundant `build.sh` from the `docker run` commands in the "Build Example PDFs" step, ensuring only the intended arguments are passed to the entrypoint.

 ## Recent Actions (This Session)